Apparent vs. actual data integrity

 While it’s true that the goal is fewer database errors, the idea is to have fewer errors because there are fewer problems — not because the problems are not being reported!!!

-3 comments on “Apparent vs. actual data integrity”
+3 Responses to “Apparent vs. actual data integrity”